 When you see a bear, stay extremely alert.
 Don’t approach the bear because the bear may think you’re too close, resulting in a quick change of behavior.

 Even though it’s very unusual, if a bear begins following you, change your direction.
 If it continues to follow you, you should get aggressive by shouting and moving to higher ground.
 In these instances, it may be necessary to throw objects (like rocks or non-food items) at bears.
 If you throw food items, it will be attracted to you, so make sure you just use items in the national park like sticks and rocks.
-You have to make yourself appear larger than the bear.
+You should make yourself appear larger than the bear to scare it away.

-When you stay with Parkside Cabin Rentals, you don’t have to worry about stepping outside and seeing black bears.
-While it’s not impossible, it is extremely rare, to see a black bear at a cabin.
-Typically, the bears stay away from areas where there is a lot of human interaction (unless traces of food have been left outside over time).
+When you stay with us in a Parkside cabin, you might get lucky and come across a black bear!
+While it's not super common, some of our guests have reported seeing bears from our cabins.
+Typically, bears stay away from areas where there is a lot of human interaction (unless traces of food have been left outside over time).
+If you do see a bear, keep at least 50 yards away and never provide it with food.

 We keep each of our properties safe, so you and your family can enjoy a relaxing vacation without the worry of wildlife in the area.